 In this way, we make write our reality into existence through our intentions.
 Once you have your list, it crystallizes your intentions and they become the reality of meaningful action.

 Seeing your list reminds you of the promise you made to yourself, and in effect, serves to hold you accountable to your goals.

-Keep Your Intentions Manageable (Even 5-Minutes!)
+Keep Your Intentions Manageable with 5-Minute Writing Prompts!

 When people think about their large-scale goals in broad terms: I want to run a marathon.
 I want to write my novel.
 I want to renovate my house, they get overwhelmed in a hurry.
 It happens to everyone.

 While every big goal is built of innumerable small steps, the tendency is to look at the end game rather than where to put your right foot next.
 Your foot has to land somewhere, but if you’re off gazing at the horizon, it’s far safer to keep your feet right where they are.

 We get hits of dopamine from accomplishing goals, however small.
 Be a dopamine hunter!
 Enjoy the little gestures:

 - I cleaned a counter (That’s the money!)

 - I wrote a whole page!
 (I’m killing it!)